galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 > ### {% icon hands_on %} Hands-on: Create parallel coordinates plot
 >
-> 1. **Parallel coordinates lot** {% icon tool %} with the following parameters:
+> 1. **Parallel coordinates plot** {% icon tool %} with the following parameters:
 >    - {% icon param-files %} *"Select data file"*: `tabular` file (output of **Hyperparameter search** {% icon tool %})
 >    - *"Select the columns for dimensions"*: `c4, c5, c6`
 >    - *"Select a column containing the values for coloring"*: `c3`
 >
 {: .hands_on}

-The output plot has the following legend: the colour-coding is based on the `mean_test_score` column.
+The output plot has the following legend: the colour-coding is based on the `mean_test_score` (`c3`) column.
 You can follow the line leading to the score along every column with parameters' settings.
 The columns `c4, c5` and `c6` are the parameters we chose and `c3` is the accuracy column present in the `tabular` output of hyperparameter search tool.

 ![data](../../images/age-prediction-with-ml/parallel_coor_plot.png "The visualization of the hyperparameter optimisation tool output.
 We optimised the values of 3 hyperparameters (alpha, normalize and k).
 These can be seen as the columns (first three from left to right) in the plot.
 The rightmost column contains the accuracy values (mean_test_score).")